We independently select featured hotels and may earn a commission if you book through the links below.

 To use the Hilton app, you’ll need a free Hilton Honors account.
 If your reservation doesn’t automatically appear, you can add it using your confirmation number—or ask the front desk to link it for you.

 I recommend using the app.
-I still pick up physical keycards, but the digital key worked flawlessly.
-The chat feature was hit or miss.
+I still pick up physical keycards, but the digital key worked flawlessly (Beach Village doesn’t use digital key).
+The chat feature was hit-or-miss.
 Responses were slow for urgent questions.

-Important: If you’ve booked through us, please don’t select your room in the app.
+Important: If you’ve booked through me, please don’t select your room in the app.
 Guest relations will have already assigned the best available option for your stay.

 Getting to Hotel del Coronado

-Coronado is located south of the San Diego International Airport and Downtown San Diego.
-While there is a pedestrian ferry between Downtown and Coronado, it’s easiest to drive to Coronado from the airport.
+Coronado is south of San Diego International Airport and Downtown San Diego.
 It should take about 15-20 minutes to reach the resort by car unless it’s rush hour.

-If you’re taking Uber or Lyft, follow signs from baggage claim at the airport to the taxis or rideshare waiting area (Uber Black is licensed to pick you up curbside just outside baggage claim, however).
-Signage here also points to the rental car shuttle waiting areas.
-The hotel uses La Costa Limousine.
+If you’re taking Uber or Lyft, follow signs from baggage claim at the airport to the taxis or rideshare waiting area.
+Uber Black is licensed to pick you up curbside just outside baggage claim.
+Signage also points to rental car shuttle waiting areas.

 During the summer, a shuttle on Coronado Island can take guests around the island and from the hotel to the ferry, which would otherwise be a 30-minute walk.

 This makes Hotel del Coronado one of the best places to stay without a car in San Diego.
 You can use Uber for short distances or supplement it by renting a car for the day.
-The closest rental car outlet to Hotel del Coronado is Enterprise, which is a few blocks away.
+The nearest rental car outlet to Hotel del Coronado is Enterprise, a few blocks away.

 Hotel del Coronado Reviews From Our Clients…